27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 4. Providing or assisting in providing medical services;

-B. Interim measures may be applied to one (1), both, or multiple parties involved.
+B. Supportive measures may be applied to one (1), both, or multiple parties involved.

 C. Student respondents may be placed on interim suspension under the appropriate circumstances pending the outcome of the investigation.
 MTSU shall follow Policy 540 Student Conduct before placing a student respondent on interim suspension.